-- (1) Article 1 is amended as follows: - (a) paragraph 2 is amended as follows: - (i) point (a) is replaced by the following: - "(a) documents the supply of which is an activity falling outside the scope of the public task of the public sector bodies concerned as defined by law or by other binding rules in the Member State .
-In the absence of such rules the public task shall be defined in line with common administrative practice in the Member State provided that the scope of the public task is transparent and is subject to review;"; - (ii) point (c) is replaced by the following: - "(c) documents which are excluded from access by virtue of the access regimes in the Member States, including on the grounds of: - the protection of national security (i.e. State security), defence, or public security, - statistical confidentiality, - commercial confidentiality (e.g. business, professional or company secrets);"; - (iii) the following points are inserted: - "(ca) documents access to which is restricted by virtue of the access regimes in the Member States, including cases whereby citizens or companies have to prove a particular interest to obtain access to documents;
+- (1) Article 1 is amended as follows: - (a) paragraph 2 is amended as follows: - (i) point (a) is replaced by the following: - "(a) documents the supply of which is an activity falling outside the scope of the public task of the public sector bodies concerned as defined by law or by other binding rules in the Member State, or in the absence of such rules, as defined in line with common administrative practice in the Member State in question, provided that the scope of the public tasks is transparent and subject to review;"; - (ii) point (c) is replaced by the following: - "(c) documents which are excluded from access by virtue of the access regimes in the Member States, including on the grounds of: - the protection of national security (i.e. State security), defence, or public security, - statistical confidentiality, - commercial confidentiality (e.g. business, professional or company secrets);";

-- (cb) parts of documents containing only logos, crests and insignia; - (cc) documents access to which is excluded or restricted by virtue of the access regimes on the grounds of protection of personal data, and parts of documents accessible by virtue of those regimes which contain personal data the re-use of which has been defined by law as being incompatible with the law concerning the protection of individuals with regard to the processing of personal data;"; - (iv) point (e) is replaced by the following: - "(e) documents held by educational and research establishments, including,organisations established for the transfer of research results, schools and universities (except university libraries) and;"; - (v) point (f) is replaced by the following: - "(f) documents held by cultural establishments other than libraries, museums and archives;"; - (b) paragraph 3 is replaced by the following: - "3.
-This Directive builds on and is without prejudice to access regimes in the Member States."; - (c) in paragraph 4, the word "Community" is replaced by the word "Union". - (2) The following points are added to Article 2 : - "6. 'document in machine-readable format' means a digital document in a file format structured so that software applications can easily identify, recognize and extract data of interest, including individual statements of fact, and their internal structure;
+- (iii) the following points are inserted: - "(ca) documents access to which is restricted by virtue of the access regimes in the Member States, including cases whereby citizens or companies have to prove a particular interest to obtain access to documents; - (cb) parts of documents containing only logos, crests and insignia; - (cc) documents access to which is excluded or restricted by virtue of the access regimes on the grounds of protection of personal data, and parts of documents accessible by virtue of those regimes which contain personal data the re-use of which has been defined by law as being incompatible with the law concerning the protection of individuals with regard to the processing of personal data;"; - (iv) point (e) is replaced by the following: - "(e) documents held by educational and research establishments, including organisations established for the transfer of research results, schools and universities, except university libraries and"; - (v) point (f) is replaced by the following: - "(f) documents held by cultural establishments other than libraries, museums and archives;";

-- 6a. 'open formal standard' means a standard which has been laid down in written form, detailing specifications for the requirements on how to ensure software interoperability; - 6b. 'open format' means a format that is platform independent and made available to the public without any restriction that impedes the re-use of documents; - 6c. 'university' means any public sector body that provides post-secondary higher education leading to academic degrees.". - (3) Article 3 is replaced by the following:
+- (b) paragraph 3 is replaced by the following: - "3.
+This Directive builds on and is without prejudice to access regimes in the Member States."; - (c) in paragraph 4, the word "Community" is replaced by the word "Union". - (2) The following points are added to Article 2: - "6. 'machine-readable format' means a file format structured so that software applications can easily identify, recognize and extract specific data, including individual statements of fact, and their internal structure; - 7. 'open format' means a file format that is platform-independent and made available to the public without any restriction that impedes the re-use of documents; - 8. 'formal open standard' means a standard which has been laid down in written form, detailing specifications for the requirements on how to ensure software interoperability; - 9. 'university' means any public sector body that provides post-secondary-school higher education leading to academic degrees.".